7 Best Lever Action Rifles: Ultimate Guide

 Henry Big Boy X Review

-Yep, a tactical lever gun.
-This modern lever-action rifle is perfect for states with restrictive weapon laws that make semi-auto rifles difficult to own.
-The Henry’s Big Boy X rifles feature modern polymer furniture that features a combination of M-LOK slots and rails for adding lights, lasers, and more.
+This modern tactical lever action rifle is perfect for states with restrictive weapon laws that make semi-auto rifles difficult to own.
+Henry’s Big Boy X rifles have modern polymer furniture with M-LOK slots and picatinny rails for lights, lasers, and more.
 Light is a must-have on any home defense rifle.

 Mounting an optic rail for a modern red dot is an option, and the high visibility sights come standard.
 The barrel is threaded for a modern muzzle device and is perfect for tossing a suppressor on.

-To keep your gun running, a side loading gate makes it possible to top the gun off and add more and more rounds to the 7-round tubular magazine.
-Speaking of rounds, you can choose between a .357 Magnum, .44 Magnum, or .45 Colt gun.
-All of those rounds are proven man stoppers.
+To keep your gun loaded, a side loading gate lets you easily add more rounds to the 7-round tubular magazine.
+You can choose from .357 Magnum, .44 Magnum, or .45 Colt bullets, all of which are proven to be effective man-stoppers.

-To read about some more pistol-caliber carbine firearms, be sure to check out our Best Pistol Caliber Carbine article.
+You can read the full review of the Henry Big Boy X here.
+Additionally, to learn more about pistol-caliber carbine firearms, be sure to check out our Best Pistol Caliber Carbine article.

 Henry Big Boy X Pros and Cons